artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 added to AtoM's root directory.

-The ``--base-url`` option can be used to specify a base URL for the AtoM instance, used in the sitmap XML files generated.
+The ``--base-url`` option can be used to specify a base URL for the AtoM instance, used in the sitemap XML files generated.
 Note that AtoM will use the value entered in the **Admin > Settings > Site information** page for the Base URL by default, so if you've added the correct value there, you shouldn't need this option.
 See: :ref:`site-information` for more on Base URLs.